roydegeest/rakwireless-docs/docs/en-us/quick-start/rak7258/web-management-platform/system.md

 - **Restore**: You can upload a previously generated archive to restore the configuration settings at the time of its making
 - **Flash new firmware**: Update the firmware by flashing a bin file.
 Use the button to select the location of the new firmware file and the blue button to initiate the flashing process.
 There is a tick box to toggle the option of keeping the current settings of the gateway

-:::tip Note
+:::tip 📝 NOTE
-:pencil: The **Keep Settings** check box is selected by default, as unchecking it will results in having a Gateway with stock settings after the firmware update.
+ The **Keep Settings** check box is selected by default, as unchecking it will results in having a Gateway with stock settings after the firmware update.
 :::

 ## 5. Reboot